 In order to protect the artifacts and specimens on display and to create a safe environment for all visitors, please observe the following New Brunswick Museum policies:

-- Personal use photography with hand-held cameras/equipment is permitted in permanent galleries.
-The NBM encourages you to share and tag your experiences!
+- Personal use photography is encouraged throughout permanent gallery spaces - The NBM encourages you to share and tag your experiences!

 - Photographs cannot be commercially published, sold, reproduced, transferred or distributed.